conversationai/perspectiveapi-simple-server/README.md

 ## Notes

-This is only some example code to help experimentation with the Perspective API; it is not an official Google product.
+This is example code to help experimentation with the Perspective API; it is not an official Google product.